 The largest collection of his work, 181 paintings, is at the Barnes Foundation in Philadelphia.
 The highest price paid for a Renoir painting was $78.1 million in 1990 for "Bal au Moulin de la Galette."

 Toward the end of his career, he made another shift, using thick brush strokes and bold colors, often reds and oranges.
 The female nude continued to be a favorite subject.
 Renoir depicted details of his scenes with freely brushed areas of color that connected his figures to their surroundings.

-Renoir inspired many artists, among them Pierre Bonnard, Henri Matisse and Pablo Picasso.
+Renoir inspired many artists, among them Van Gogh, Henri Matisse and Pablo Picasso.